 Make your CRM a Customer Experience Manager – Voice of Your Customer

-What is the missing component in your CRM (Customer Relationonship Management)?
+What is the missing component in your CRM (Customer Relationship Management)?
 In today’s competitive business world, nothing is more important than the ability to know the customer.
 Critical to this is the ability to capture and retain information from customer calls.
-Interactive Voice Response (“IVR”) systems enable participants to conveniently respond using any touch-tone telephone.
+Interactive Voice Response (“IVR”) systems enable participants to respond using any touch-tone telephone conveniently.
 Calls can be transferred to Customer Service Representatives or other contacts for assistance.
-Our IVR system has integration capabilities with our CRM or can function as a standalone system that also supports a pay-as-you-go model.
+Our IVR system has integration capabilities with our CRM or can function as a standalone system supporting a pay-as-you-go model.
 This allows you to forgo significant infrastructure and setup costs.

 IVR application participants have access to the IVR 24 hours a day, 365 days a year.